out-of-cheese-error/the-way/README.md

 exec zsh
 ```

+### Syntax highlighting themes
+Theme files need to be in Sublime's [.tmTheme](https://www.sublimetext.com/docs/3/color_schemes_tmtheme.html) format.
+Searching GitHub for [.tmTheme](https://github.com/search?q=.tmTheme) pulls up some examples.
+Use `the-way themes add <theme.tmTheme>`
+to add a new theme to your themes folder, and then `the-way themes set <theme>` to make it your default.
+`the-way themes list` shows all available themes.

 ## Features
 - [X] Recognizes language extension to enable syntax highlighting in $EDITOR (if the editor supports it)
 - [X] Configurable syntax highlighting themes for display via `the-way themes`